19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 2/Web.md

 You create a sticky web.
 Create a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md) on a point you can see within range.

-Affected creatures make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 14 [Dexterity](../../../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) check.
+Affected creatures make a [DC](../../../../Game%20Procedures/Core%20Procedures/DC.md) 14 [Physical Defense](../../../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) check.
 On a failure, they are [Restrained](../../../../Game%20Procedures/Conditions/Restrained.md).
 They may then use an [Action](../../../../Game%20Procedures/Core%20Procedures/Action.md) to slip free of the web.

 ---
 *Upcast: Increase the DC by 2 per spell level.*